DeepX-inc/.github/pull_request_guidelines.md

 This guide supports the [PR Template](./.github/pull_request_template.md) used by all DeepX repositories.

-Having a readable PR is critical to speed-up reviewing and support future readers.
+Having a readable PR is critical to speed-up the review process and to support future readers.

 As a reviewer, please ask for the template to be filled.